 For busy, working families, Rowland Hall offers services to augment your transportation, childcare, health, and food services needs.
 These programs are administered by trained, professional staff, who are available to help you tailor services and schedules that work best for your student.

-Rowland Hall partners with Sage Dining Services to provide a variety of healthy and delicious choices for lunch for first through twelfth grades.
-Featured daily are freshly prepared soups and entrees, along with sandwiches, a "build your own" specialty salad bar, as well as freshly made dressings.
+Rowland Hall partners with Sage Dining Services to provide a variety of healthy and delicious lunch choices for first through twelfth grades.
+Daily features include freshly prepared soups and entrees, along with sandwiches, a build-your-own specialty salad bar, and freshly made dressings.
 House-roasted and hand-sliced deli meats, a variety of locally baked breads, a minimum of two fresh vegetables and fresh-cut fruit are also served daily.
-Middle School and Upper School students also have a variety of a la carte and snack items to choose from in our Lincoln Street cafeteria.
+Middle School and Upper School students also have a variety of a la carte and snack items to choose from in our Lincoln Street Campus cafeteria.

 Our sustainability initiatives are integral to our lunch program and are woven throughout our practices.
 Sage Dining Services shares our commitment to sustainable practices and they work closely with us when choosing local vendors, selecting products and designing the dining program.
 Food scraps are collected daily from both of our kitchens and the McCarthey Campus cafeteria and added to our on-site composting Earth Tub.
 The compost produced is used in our science garden at the Lower School.